• Skip to primary navigation

 What to do

 Prepare the courgettes by rinsing them to remove any dirt.
-Grate the courgettes on the largest holes of a cheese grater (no need to peel them first) then press gently with a double piece of paper towel to remove as much moisture as possible.
+Grate the courgettes using the largest holes of a cheese grater (no need to peel them first) then press gently with a double piece of paper towel to remove as much moisture as possible.
 Repeat with a second layer of paper towel if the courgettes are very watery.

 Eggs, flour and mixed herbs in a mixing bowl.